MRI – Magnetic Resonance Imaging

 Types of MRI Machines

 Not all MRI scanners are the same.
-The various types of MRI machines can be differentiated by their magnetic field strength, or tesla (T), and by their orientation such as open, closed, or upright.
+The various types of machines can be differentiated by their magnetic field strength, or Tesla (T), and by their orientation such as open, closed, or upright.

-SUMA MRI utilizes the Fonar upright MRI machine for Minnesota MRI patients.
-This machine is extremely useful for seeing the effects of weight-bearing on the body and better serves claustrophobic patients or patients weighing up to 500 lbs.
+The Fonar upright MRI machine is extremely beneficial for seeing the effects of weight-bearing on the body and better serves claustrophobic patients or patients weighing up to 500 lbs.